smerth/macos-setup/README.md

 - [x] check .`gitconfig` against reference version

 For more information or to report issues with GCM, see the official GCM docs at "[Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager)."

+## Clone this repo to computer root directory

+To check whether you have access to private repos Ccone this repo to `/` to make it easy to click on links and copy scripts.

 ### Configure git